CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

   - expected when dependencies and runtimes are being initialized
 - model unavailable:
   - inspect `GET /api/inference/models` for provider and model status
-  - Ollama models must already be installed and the local runtime must be reachable
+  - Hugging Face model snapshots must already be cached at the exact revision declared in `settings/inference_models.json`
   - Hugging Face requires a cached snapshot and an exact configured commit
 - startup validation failure:
   - verify `settings/configurations.json` exists